johngoddard/Speechify/docs/README.md

 ### Bonus Features (TBD)
+- [ ] Demo user login
+- [ ] Splash screen
 - [ ] Search for songs and playlists on search tab
-- [ ] Splash screen
 - [ ] Playlist and/or track categorization
 - [ ] Multiple sessions
+- [ ] Browse tracks by location